timmolderez/jumpcut-aliases/README.md

 }
 ```

 - This snippet defines the `j` Powershell function that is used to invoke Jumpcut.
-If you'd like to invoke Jumpcut with another name than `j`, simply change the function name.
 - Make sure to adjust the `$jumpcut_bin = 'C:\jumpcut.exe'` line so it points to the path where you downloaded the Jumpcut binary!
+- *(Optional)* If you'd like to invoke Jumpcut with another name than `j`, simply change the function name.
+- *(Optional)* Whenever executing an alias, if you'd also like to see the actual command being executed, you can add `echo $cmd` just before the `Invoke-Expression $cmd` line.
 - Save the file.
+- In most cases, Windows' default security policy does not allow executing any Powershell scripts, including the profile script.
+While a reasonable safety precaution for most users, we'll want to open this up a bit.
+You can change Windows' policy so it does allow scripts that are created locally, but scripts downloaded from the internet must be digitally signed: open a Powershell window as administrator, then run `Set-ExecutionPolicy RemoteSigned`.<br />([More information](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6))
 - All done!
 The next time you open up a Powershell window, Jumpcut will be ready for use.

 ## Usage